Burling graphs revisited, part I: New characterizations

 \subsection{Burling graphs}

 In 1965, Burling~\cite{Burling65} proved that triangle-free intersection graphs of axis-aligned boxes in $\mathbb{R}^3$ have unbounded chromatic number.
-To achieve this goal, one may define in a combinatorial way a sequence of triangle-free graphs with increasing chromatic number, and prove that each of them is isomorphic to the intersection graph of a set of axis-parallel boxes in $\mathbb{R}^3$.
+The work of Burling uses purely geometric terminology.
+However, one may rephrase it into a more modern graph theoretic setting and define in a combinatorial way a sequence of triangle-free graphs with increasing chromatic number, and prove that each of them is isomorphic to the intersection graph of a set of axis-parallel boxes in $\mathbb{R}^3$.
 The definition of this sequence is recalled in Section~\ref{sec:BequalD}, and we call it the \emph{Burling sequence}.

 It was later proved that every graph in the Burling sequence is isomorphic to the intersection graph of various geometrical objects.
 In a work of Pawlik, Kozik, Krawczyk, Lason, Micek, Trotter and Walczak~\cite{Pawlik2012Jctb}, the objects under consideration are line segments in the plane.
 The intersection graphs of line segments in the plane are called \emph{line segment graphs}.
-In fact the Burling sequence was rediscovered in~\cite{Pawlik2012Jctb}, and the way it is presented in recent works follows from this paper.
+In fact, the Burling sequence was rediscovered in~\cite{Pawlik2012Jctb}, and the way it is presented in recent works is inspired by this paper.